Mavryk_benchmark.Plotprbnmcn-gnuplot: a self-contained interface to Gnuplot.

 let target = Plot.png ~pixel_size:(1024, 1024) ~png_file:"scatter.png" () in

-3d plots work similarly, using the Plot.Scatter.points_3d
+Plot.(run ~plot:scatter2d_example ~target exec)3d plots work similarly, using the Plot.Scatter.points_3d function.

-.
+The library also handles line plots, through the functions exposed in Plot.Line.
 The API works similarly.
 Functions must be discretized before being plotted: for the sake of the example, let's introduce the following function.

 let discretize f =